Doraemon123120/kayalstay-frontend/README.md

-# KAYALSTAY Frontend
+# Quickit Frontend

-This is the frontend for the KAYALSTAY rental platform.
+This is the frontend for the Quickit rental platform.

 ## Setup Instructions